Henry Wadsworth Longfellow: Courtship of Frances Appleton

-Longfellow met Boston industrialist Nathan Appleton and his family in the town of Thun, Switzerland, including his son Thomas Gold Appleton.
+Longfellow met Boston industrialist Nathan Appleton and his son Thomas Gold Appleton in the town of Thun, Switzerland.
 There he began courting Appleton's daughter Frances "Fanny" Appleton.
 The independent-minded Fanny was not interested in marriage, but Longfellow was determined.
 In July 1839, he wrote to a friend: "Victory hangs doubtful.
 The lady says she will not!
 I say she shall!
 It is not pride, but the madness of passion".
 His friend George Stillman Hillard encouraged him in the pursuit: "I delight to see you keeping up so stout a heart for the resolve to conquer is half the battle in love as well as war".
 During the courtship, Longfellow frequently walked from Cambridge to the Appleton home in Beacon Hill in Boston by crossing the Boston Bridge.
 That bridge was replaced in 1906 by a new bridge which was later renamed the Longfellow Bridge.

 In late 1839, Longfellow published Hyperion, inspired by his trips abroad and his unsuccessful courtship of Fanny Appleton.
-Amidst this, he fell into "periods of neurotic depression with moments of panic" and took a six-month leave of absence from Harvard to attend a health spa in the former Marienberg Benedictine Convent at Boppard in Germany.
+Amidst this, he fell into "periods of neurotic depression with moments of panic" and took a six-month leave of absence from Harvard University to attend a health spa in the former Marienberg Benedictine Convent at Boppard in Germany.
 After returning, he published the play The Spanish Student in 1842, reflecting his memories from his time in Spain in the 1820s.

 The small collection Poems on Slavery was published in 1842 as Longfellow's first public support of abolitionism.
 However, as Longfellow himself wrote, the poems were "so mild that even a Slaveholder might read them without losing his appetite for breakfast".
 A critic for The Dial agreed, calling it "the thinnest of all Mr. Longfellow's thin books; spirited and polished like its forerunners; but the topic would warrant a deeper tone".
-The New England Anti-Slavery Association, however, was satisfied enough with the collection to reprint it for further distribution.
+The New England Anti-Slavery Society, however, was satisfied enough with the collection to reprint it for further distribution.